Raku/doc/writing-docs/STYLEGUIDE.md

 These are enforced by `t/15-word-variants.rakutest`, which is run as part of CI.

-If you find a variant that is not covered by the test, please submit a PR that adds the preference to the test, and update the docs to pass the test.
+If you find a variant that is not covered by the test, please submit a PR that adds the preference to the test, and updates the docs to pass the test.

 ### Prefer clear and readable variable names